Lynx (Rheinmetall armoured fighting vehicle): Potential orders

 By the end of 2027, the US Army will have selected a winner, and will initiate the Phase 5 of the programme with the Low-Rate Initial Production until 2029, and plans for a Full-Rate Production by 2030.
 It should enter service with the first units in 2029.
-The total production is estimated at 3,800 units for a cost of USD $45 billion.
+The total production is estimated at 3,800 units for a cost of US$45 billion.